5 Over-the-Counter Birth Control Options

-2. The female condom
+2. The internal (female) condom

-The lesser-known relative of the popular male condom, the female condom has a lot of the same benefits to offer.
+The lesser-known relative of the popular external; condom, the female condom has a lot of the same benefits to offer.
 It can protect from STIs and is available without a prescription.
 It’s generally a bit harder to get hold of and is a bit more expensive, but is over-the-counter birth control that you can ask for in most pharmacies, or order online.

 Meaning sperm killer, spermicide alters the sperm cell’s membrane, slowing it down and stopping it from fertilizing the egg cell.
 Spermicide comes in a few different forms (for example, creams, gels, and lubricants), but all of these need to be inserted into the vagina before penetrative sex for the spermicide to work.

 Convenient and cheap, spermicide is available in pharmacies and some grocery stores, or can be ordered online.
 Used on its own, spermicide is 79% effective with typical use and 84% effective with perfect use.
 Some condoms also come with added spermicide, offering even more protection.

 Not everyone knows about the birth control sponge, but this porous preventative is readily available without prescription in drug stores, pharmacies, and some grocery stores.
 The sponge usually comes in packs of three, and each can be used multiple times in a 24-hour period.